firefoxfoxthrot/developer-web-site/_pages/ckm.md

 individually has enough key material to access digital assets; instead those keys are only generated just as they're needed by the Secret Servers working together.

+ZF Frost became the first example of a production-ready public implementation of CKM, following its security review in 2023.
+Its [Distributed Key Generation](https://frost.zfnd.org/tutorial/dkg.html) demonstrates how keys are generated in this manner.

 _See [CKM Architectural Overview](/ckm/architecture) for more on the new technologies making this possible._